 15. Minify Your Code

 The next one of our page speed optimization strategies focuses on your HTML source code.
-If you like at your source code, it looks much like this post.
+If you look at your source code, it looks much like this post.
 There are white spaces, line breaks, etc. And we browsers have to read all that code while they load your site, which can slow them down.

 If you can make your source code more compact, you can effectively improve page load speed.
 To do that, you need to remove all the unnecessary code, such as white spaces, new lines, unused code, redundant formatting, comments, etc.